 - annual estimates of the non–resident fly‑in/fly‑out and drive‑in/drive‑out (FIFO/DIDO) and resident populations for local government areas and population centres in resource regions

-- non–resident population projections (to a seven-year horizon)
+- non–resident population projections (to a five-year horizon)

 - information on the supply and take‑up of commercial accommodation, including worker accommodation villages, hotels, motels and caravan parks